AInsights Entry for Isoamyl Alcohol (CAS: 123-51-3)

 - Molecular Weight: 88.15 g/mol

 Isoamyl alcohol is a primary alcohol with a branched structure, characterized by a hydroxyl group (-OH) attached to a carbon atom that is part of a branched alkyl chain.
-This structure contributes to its distinctive odor profile, which is often described as fusel-like or reminiscent of ripe bananas.
+This structure contributes to its distinctive odor profile, which is often described as fruity and banana-like.
 The presence of the hydroxyl group is crucial for its solubility in water and its reactivity in esterification reactions, which are important in flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA